Scenes and Branch

 In short, jumpLabel

-statement, which can immediately make your script jump to any position in the scene (TXT file), and this position needs you to create it with label
+statement, which can immediately jump your script to any position in the scene (TXT file), and this position needs to be created by you with label

 .